 However, the rate-limiting step has been the lack of TrueNat confirmatory assay and all the positive samples had to be confirmed by RT-PCR-based tests either located in the same or different laboratory.

 Recently, the indigenous manufacturer has also developed a RdRp gene-based confirmatory assay of TrueNat which has been successfully validated again by ICMR and has been found to have high sensitivity and specificity, the health research body said.

 According to the ICMR guidelines, all samples of suspected COVID-19 should be first tested by the E gene screening assay.
 All negatives are to be considered as true negatives.

 All positive samples should be subjected to confirmation by another step.
 The step 2 is RdRp gene confirmatory assay.
 All samples that test positive by this assay must be considered as true positive.

 “No further RT-PCR based confirmation is required for samples that are positive after step 2 of the assay,” the revised guidelines stated.

-All positive and negative results must be reported to the ICMR portal in real-time manner.
+All positive and negative results must be reported to the ICMR portal in a real-time manner.

-The biosafety and biosecurity requirements are minimal in view of the sample being collected in viral lysis medium (VLM), which inactivates the virus.
-The test can be used at the level of district hospital/ primary health centers also.
+The biosafety and biosecurity requirements are minimal in view of the sample being collected in a viral lysis medium (VLM), which inactivates the virus.
+The test can be used at the level of district hospitals/ primary health centers also.